 - Extensive treatment needs

 In addition, it benefits patients who have special needs, such as those with physical or mental disabilities.
 Young children can also benefit, especially if they experience anxiety and cannot fully cooperate for needed dental treatment.

 St. Louis Conscious Sedation Dentist

-If you or a loved one suffers from dental anxiety, call us today at (314) 862-7844 to schedule your appointment.
+If you or a loved one suffer from dental anxiety, call us today at (314) 862-7844 to schedule your appointment.
 At The Dental Anesthesia Center, we value our patient relationships, making it our priority to deliver gentle dental care that you deserve from sedation dentists in St. Louis.
 We look forward to meeting you!